WHY, you may ask, do we need to innovate our education system to TRANS-FORM it

 rather than seek to improve or re-form it as we've been doing?

-Because the FORM of today's education system cannot adapt and change fast enough to keep up with the rapid changes in our world.
+Because the FORM and STRUCTURE of today's education system prevents it from adapting and evolving fast enough to keep up with the rapid changes and complexities of our technology-rich world.

 Today's schools and education system was designed like a prison or factory to produce standardized, low skill farm and factory workers who are processed in batches by age, yearly progression, semesters of memorized content in silo subject classrooms (cells?), with weapon detectors at the front door.